blakerom/reading-notes/class-07.md

   this.averagePotato = averagePotato;
 }
 ```
-This created the Constructor which is desinged to take in parameters and construct an object around it.
+This created the Constructor which is designed to take in parameters and construct an object around it.
 The constructor can still use function calls with ***Prototypes***.
 ```js
 Potato.prototype.renderPotato = renderPotato;